 Major factors contributing to the budget development include an increase to PERS rates, continual increases to insurance premiums and COLA, uncertain or diminished Federal program allocations (IDEA, Title 1), and a decrease in other grant funded programs (Physical Education, Early Learning).
 Each of these factors may impact the District’s capacity to maintain and improve the quality of our teaching and learning.

-Major factors affecting the proposed budget for 2018-19 include the following:
+Current challenges to the proposed budget for 2019-20 include the following:

-The District reserves or cash balance has been approached the same way as in previous budgets.
-The district sets aside $1 million in a contingency fund to be used for catastrophic, unforeseen circumstances.
-Anything above $1 million in cash reserves at the end of the school year is figured back into the expenditures of next year's budget.
-The amount of funds available in the ending fund balance for 2017-18 is anticipated to be $2.1m.
+The District’s reserve or cash balance has been approached the same way as in previous budgets.
+The District sets aside $1 million in a contingency fund to be used for catastrophic, unforeseen circumstances.
+Anything above $1 million in cash reserves at the end of the school year is available for expenditures in next year's budget.
+The amount of funds available in the ending fund balance for 2018-19 is anticipated to be $2.1 million.
 Although this is not a good, long-term strategy, the district has been able to manage this approach.
-The contingency amount of one million is approximately 3.4 percent of the general fund operating budget.
-Recommended levels of contingency generally range from 5-10%.
+The contingency amount of one million is approximately 3.2% of the general fund operating budget.
+Recommended levels of contingency generally range from 5-8%.
 This level is at the low end of recommended percentages by most standards.
-The district continues to seek additional outside funding mostly in the way of grants.

-I would like to recognize and thank the cabinet staff at the district office for all their help with the budget and a special thanks to chief financial officer Phillip Scrima for his time and effort in putting this document together.
+I would like to recognize and thank the cabinet staff at the district office for their help with the budget and a special thanks to chief financial officer Phil Scrima for his time and effort in putting this document together.